ibarwick/firebird_fdw/README.md

 - Works with Firebird 3.x, but does not yet support all 3.x features
 - No support for Firebird `ARRAY` datatype
-- `IMPORT SCHEMA` does not correctly handle quoted identifiers
 - The result of the Firebird query is copied into memory before being processed by PostgreSQL; this could be improved by using Firebird cursors